Sam-Oye01/Kultra-Mega-Stores-Inventory-DSA-Capstone-Project-/README.md

 # Kultra-Mega-Stores-Inventory-DSA-Capstone-Project

 ### Project Overview
 This project involves using Microsoft SQL server to analyze sales performance and customer base data of Kultra Mega Stores from 2009 to 2012.
-By analysing the various parameters in the data received, I present key insights and findings in different two case studies.
+By analysing the various parameters in the data received, I present key insights and findings of different two case studies.

 ### Data Source
 The primary source of data used here is KMS Sql Case Study.csv and Order_Status.csv.